aaditya-pdgupta/neural_network_in_biology/README.md

 # Application in biology

-Neural network has been applied widely in biology since the 1980s, and has advanced tremendously in the field of research lately.
-Baldi and Brunak used application in biology to explain the theory of neural network.The spectrum of apllications of artificial neural network is very wide.
+Computer technology has been advanced tremendously and the interest has been increased for the potential use of "Artificial Intelligence" in biology.
+ANNs use in biology seems to be an interseting field of research lately.
+Neural network has been applied widely in biology since the 1980s.Baldi and Brunak used application in biology to explain the theory of neural network.The spectrum of apllications of artificial neural network is very wide.
 ANNs is used for the diagonis of different diseases in both palnt and animal caused due to different factors.
 The capacity of ANNs to analyze large amounts of data and detect patterns warrants application in analysis of medical images, calssification of tumors and prediction of survival have some how made easy resarch in medical biology.

 <p align="center">
   <img src="bioinformatics.jpg" width="300" height="300"/>
 </p>

 Neural networks have also been actively used in many bioinformatics applications such as DNA sequence, prediction, protein secondary structure prediction, gene expresssion profiles classification and analysis of gene expression patterns.
 The concepts of neural network used in pattern classification and signal processing gene procesing have been sucessfully applied in bioinformatics.
 Neural Likewise, in medical science ANNs have been extensively applied in diagosis, electronic signal analysis, radiology etc. ANNs have been used by many authors for clinical reserach.
 Application of ANNs are increasing in medical data mining.
 In agriculture Artififcial neural networks are one of the most popular tools for high production efficiency combined with a high quality products.
 ANNs can replace the classical methods of modelling many issuses, and are one of the main alternatives to classical mathematical models.networks have also been applied to the analysis of gene expression patterns as an alternative to hierarchial cluster methods.
 Neural networks have been used in agriculture for selection of appropriate net of plant during sudden and quick changes of environmental condition and predict the result of it.

+Likewise, in medical science ANNs have been extensively applied in diagosis, electronic signal analysis, radiology etc. ANNs have been used by many authors for clinical reserach.
+Application of ANNs are increasing in medical data mining.
+In agriculture Artififcial neural networks are one of the most popular tools for high production efficiency combined with a high quality products.
+ANNs can replace the classical methods of modelling many issuses, and are one of the main  alternatives to classical mathematical models.
+For a long time now, researchers from all over the world have been using thes tools to support agricultural production, making it more efficient and providing the highest quality products possible.

 # Multi-layer Neural Network